2007–08 Ole Miss Rebels men's basketball team: National Invitation Tournament

 After not receiving a bid to the 2008 NCAA tournament, the Rebels accepted a bid to participate in the 2008 National Invitation Tournament, where they would play as a second seed.
-On March 19, in the first round of the tournament, Ole Miss defeated visiting UC Santa Barbara, 83–68, coming back from a 6–17 deficit early in the first quarter.
+On March 19, in the first round of the tournament, Ole Miss defeated visiting UC Santa Barbara, 83–68, coming back from a 6–17 deficit early in the first half.

 The Rebels' second round matchup pitted them against third-seeded Nebraska.
 While Nebraska trailed for most of regulation, they tied up the game at 70 with 39 seconds left, bringing the game to overtime.
-The Rebels commanded the overtime period, however, with Zach Warren scoring 10 points as they defeated the Huskers, 85–75.
+The Rebels commanded the overtime period, however, with Zach Graham scoring 10 points as they defeated the Huskers, 85–75.

 Following the win, the Rebels traveled to Blacksburg, Virginia, for a quarterfinal matchup against the one-seed, Virginia Tech.
 With 10:49 left in the second half, the Rebels led 51–49 before a 9–0 scoring run in the following two minutes.
 Following that, the lead never got below seven points, and the Rebels finished with the upset win, defeating the Hokies, 81–72, led in large part by Chris Warren's 22-point performance.
-This win, the 24th of the season, put the 2007–08 Rebels as the second-winningest season in the history of the team to that point.
+This win, the 24th of the season, made the 2007–08 season the second-winningest in program history.

 Following their victory in Blacksburg, the Rebels traveled to Madison Square Garden in New York City for their semifinal matchup against Ohio State.
 The team struggled in the first half of the game, trailing by a deficit of 24 at halftime.
 While in the second half the Rebels narrowed the gap, the closest the Rebels ever got to reclaiming the lead was when they trailed 68–75 with 1:32 remaining in the second half.
-The game ended 69–81, with Ohio State eventually winning the tournament.
+The game ended 81–69, with Ohio State eventually winning the tournament.